Interferencias/interferencias.github.io/_posts/2018-02-04-bluetooth-hacking.md

 author: terceranexus6
 image:
   feature: banners/header.jpg
-tags: hacking bluetooth security english mitm python
+tags: hacking bluetooth seguridad mitm python
 ---

 I've been quite in many things lately, which didn't allow me to study all I wanted to.
 I'm mainly in two things, distributed ledger experiments and hardware.
 But I've had in mind a **hacking experiment** for quite a long time, and finally I decided to try it.
 It's a **Man In The Middle** attack (or sniffing) over bluetooth connections using a python repository, I think I will omit _for what_ I wanted to know that.